A Comprehensive Gear Guide for New Motorcyclists

 We find it has to get very hot in the UK for this to be a problem and that doesn’t happen very often.
 But if you regularly ride in hotter climes, or you want to make the most of those rare British heatwaves (and why wouldn’t you?!), we offer you the perfect leather and mesh motorcycle jacket to give the best of both worlds – protection and awesome air-flow and coolness!

-Paired with our ever-popular genuine DuPont™ Kevlar® Denim Jeans, this suit is fantastic for summer riding!
+Paired with our ever-popular Denim Bike Jeans, this suit is fantastic for summer riding!

 And for extra coolness?
-Look no further than our Staycool T-Shirt, designing specifically for bikers.
+Look no further than our Staycool T-Shirt, designed specifically for bikers.

 The Type of Bike You Ride Determines the Style of Your Gear